 - Some exceptions could be iPhone models that are water-resistant.
 Currently, that’s the iPhone 7 and up.

-- Apple’s iPhone XS models are incredibly resistant to water, although it never hurts to take extra precaution.
+- Apple’s iPhone XS models are incredibly resistant to water, although it never hurts to take extra precautions.

 4. Using Improper Cleaning Products